avanzosc/odoo-addons/stock_picking_create_repair/README.rst

     :alt: License: AGPL-3

 ===========================
-Stock picking create_repair
+Stock picking create repair
 ===========================

-* New field "It's repair" in purchase order, and incoming picking.
+* In "Sale order type", "Product template", and "Picking", new field "Is repair".
+* When a "Service" type product is entered in a sales line, and this is a "repair", the entry of the product to be repaired will be requested.
-* When validating incoming picking, it is a "repair" one, automatically create a repair for each line of the incoming picking.
+* When validating the sales order, if it is a repair type, an "Picking in" will be created with the products to be repaired.
-* In incoming picking, and repairs new field "sale order".
+* When confirming an "Picking in", if it is a repair type, a repair order will be created.
+* At the end of the repair, a "Picking out" will be created.

 Bug Tracker
 ===========